Annapurna Base Camp VS Everest Base Camp

 Trekking Seasons for Everest Base Camp and Annapurna Base Camp Treks

-From September to November, autumn is the best time to trek to the Annapurna base camp.
-The second popular trekking season is spring, from March to May.
+From September to November, autumn is the best time to Trek to the Annapurna Base Camp.
+The second popular Trekking Season is spring, from March to May.

 Winter is doable and offers clear weather, but the temperature will be freezing.
 December is the best month and offers magnificent weather for the whole day.